syskey4603/popup-blocker-bypass/README.md

-# random trolololol website i made it just spams new tabs not complete but school so uh idk and also popup blocker go brrrrrrrrrrrrrrrrrrrrrrrrrr
+# random test website to try and bypass popup blocker never finished it